Phani-TrainingPrograms/First-American/BasicTraining/SampleConApp/Week2/Assignments.md

 ### Copy Files from Source to Destination
 - Create a Program that copies the PDF files of one directory into new Directory selected by the User and paste all the pdf files in the new directory created.

-### Implement the Soap Serialization
+### Implement the JSON Serialization
-- Create the Implementor class for the ISerialization Interface using Soap Serialization.
+- Create the Implementor class for the ISerialization Interface using Json Serialization.
-- Make appropriate changes in the Factory method and the Main method to make the component work polymorphically on Soap Serialization.
+- Make appropriate changes in the Factory method and the Main method to make the component work polymorphically on Json Serialization.
+TIP: Use a Nuget Package called Newtonsoft.Json.